• 5 min read

 • Get a Full Night's Sleep: Being well-rested improves focus, reaction time, and decision-making.

-• Review the Iowa Driver's Manual: Lightly review key sections on traffic laws, signs, and speed limits.
+• Review the Kansas Driver's Handbook: Lightly review key sections on traffic laws, signs, and speed limits.
 Don't cram—this can increase anxiety.

 • Visualize Success: Imagine yourself driving calmly and confidently through the test maneuvers.